kaankvrck/Todo_App_ReactNative/README.md

 ### Run on Device

-- run `react-native run-android` or `react-native run-io` to run on device or emulator
+- run `npx react-native run-android` or `npx react-native run-io` to run on device or emulator
-  - if your IDE not started react native you can use `react-native start` code on your terminal
+  - if your IDE not started react native you can use `npx react-native start` code on your terminal